-- Training is delivered in a regional or remote community, and the student no longer engages and/or participates in secondary schooling, the student must be 15 years or older at the time training commences. - Training is delivered on the Batchelor or Desert People Centre campus, and where the student attends training during the day, but are not accommodated overnight, the student must be 17 years or older at the time training commences; or - Training is delivered in any location, and the student requires to be travelled by Batchelor Institute to a training delivery location, the student must be 18 years or older at the time training commences or accompanied by a dedicated parent or guardian (please see policy which can be accessed through the Student Travel Team).
+- > Training is delivered in a regional or remote community, and the student no longer engages and/or participates in secondary schooling, the student must be 15 years or older at the time training commences. - > Training is delivered on the Batchelor or Desert People Centre campus, and where the student attends training during the day, but are not accommodated overnight, the student must be 17 years or older at the time training commences; or - > Training is delivered in any location, and the student requires to be travelled by Batchelor Institute to a training delivery location, the student must be 18 years or older at the time training commences or accompanied by a dedicated parent or guardian.